 Charles Pachter vient d’être promu officier de l’Ordre du Canada.
 Il s’agit du plus haut rang d’un ordre qui a été institué le 17 avril 1967 par la reine Elizabeth II, sur les conseils du premier ministre Lester B. Pearson.
 Il a été créé pour reconnaître les actions exemplaires et les services rendus au Canada, par des Canadiens.
 Le gouverneur général Roland Michener a été le premier à y être reçu, puis, 90 personnes se sont jointes à lui six jours plus tard, soit le 7 juillet 1967.

 A part ceux qui n’ont jamais pris le métro, tous les Torontois connaissent Charles Pachter ou ses oeuvres.
 En effet, il est l’auteur des célèbres fresques de la station College, qui voient se faire face les Maple Leafs de Toronto et les Canadiens de Montréal.
 Les deux équipes rivales sont représentées en action, chacune sur son quai, comme si elles défendaient leur territoire.
-Les fresques, appelées Hockey Night in Canada, ont été peintes en 1984, alors que les Maple Leafs jouaient au Maple Leaf Garden, situé à proximité de la station de métro.
+Les fresques, appelées Hockey Knights in Canada, Les Rois de l’Arène ont été peintes en 1984, alors que les Maple Leafs jouaient au Maple Leaf Gardens, situé à proximité de la station de métro.

 La promotion de Charles Pachter est un clin d’oeil assez drôle, car outre la fresque du métro, l’artiste est connu pour ses représentations nombreuses, irrévérencieuses et créatives de la reine Elizabeth, ainsi que d’autres membres de la famille royale britannique.
 Ces personnages royaux sont presque toujours accompagnés d’un vigoureux orignal tout droit sorti du parc Algonquin.
 L’orignal est d’ailleurs un élément central et récurrent de l’oeuvre du peintre, né àToronto en 1942.
 On peut en voir dans de nombreux tableaux, et dans autant de situations.
 Par exemple, dans On the Road Again (2008), c’est l’orignal qui conduit, et le chasseur qui est attaché sur le capot de la voiture.